nekoaimo/neko-ohif-xnat/README.md

 ### ROI Collections Assessors

-The [xnat-roi-plugin](https://bitbucket.org/icrimaginginformatics/xnat-roi-plugin) (bundled with this plugin) adds a new assessor datatype, the `ROICollection`.
+The plugin adds a new assessor datatype, the `ROICollection`.

 - `ROICollection`s are containers for common contour-based and labelmap-based segmentation formats.